pyconau/2019.pycon-au.org/_pages/lightning-talks.md

  * about anything!
 It doesn't have to be about Python!
  * interesting to the audience
+ * within the bounds of the [conference Code of Conduct](https://2019.pycon-au.org/conduct/)
  * at most 5 minutes.

 Your talk cannot be: